ruhoh/ruhoh.com/docs/2/pages.md

 # Collection View

-The CollectionView class contains methods and logic that act on a resource's collection.
+All the pages you create are available as a **pages collection** in your View.
+The pages collection is modeled by its CollectionView class and contains methods and logic that act on that collection.

-The CollectionView is exposed to the mustache templating system via its resource namespace:
+In your templates it looks like this:

 {{#raw_code}}
 {{ pages.some_method }}
+{{/raw_code}}

+You can see that the methods are namespaced by the given collection.
+If you create posts you would access the posts collection like this:

+{{#raw_code}}
+{{ posts.some_method }}
 {{/raw_code}}

 ## pages.all